-A single point of failure stops entire system from working.
+A single point of failure stops the entire system from working.

-Do you know what a single point of failure is and how to avoid one?
+What do you know about single points of failure and how to avoid them?

-If you want to understand in detail what a single point of failure is and how to identify one, then this article is for you.
+If you want to understand what a single point of failure is and how to recognize one, then this article is for you.